 The monthly outlook is based on output from various global forecasting models combined with our own analysis.

-Temperature Slightly above average.
+Slightly below average.

 Forecast confidence for this period is low.